SASE: What is it, why now, and is it right for you?

 Keep pace in a shifting digital landscape

 Our increasing dependence on the Internet of Things (IoT) and edge computing necessitates a trustworthy, homogenized approach to cloud-based services and security.
-In this environment, SASE is already an essential aspect of a company’s digital makeup.
+In this environment, secure access service edge is often already an essential aspect of a company’s digital makeup.

-Remote workforces must be able to rely on sophisticated, tailored cloud services that allow them to perform their duties with confidence.
-IT staff cannot be held back by legacy hardware or features that are merely stitched together instead of well-integrated.
+Remote workforces must rely on sophisticated, tailored cloud services that let them confidently perform their duties.
+IT staff cannot be hampered by legacy hardware or with features merely stitched together instead of well-integrated.

 The digital landscape is constantly evolving, and so are its threats.
-Our 2022 Cybersecurity Predictions asserted that ransomware attacks will increase.
-Additionally, nation-state attacks will see an uptick, while the number of states starting to give privacy rights to consumers is on the rise.
+Ransomware attacks continuously increase in volume and complexity, with threat actors assisted by generative AI and automation tools.
+Additionally, nation-state attacks will see an uptick, while the number of states starting to give privacy rights to consumers (especially pertaining to biometrics) is on the rise.

 Enterprises can best address these concerns by deploying an integrated, complete response to the cloud-based security needs of modern organizations.